 Also – please take a moment to admire that picnic basket!
 My sisters bought it as a “non-wedding present”, full of food and drink!
 And of course Gulliver came along to celebrate with us.

 We took a lovely walk around the loch after stuffing our faces, and I even got slightly sunburned!

-When we got home, I decided we should do a silly “non-wedding” photoshoot.
+When we got home, I decided we should do a silly “non-wedding” photoshoot and momentarily disappeared into the bedroom to change into my chosen costume.
 I love the results, and hope you enjoy them!